ClubQ/mmw-patterns/traces/info.md

 <details>

-<summary>As a flick</summary>
+<summary>As a sideways flick</summary>

-While not actually considered a flick, it can be hit in the same way.
+Like a flick, you move your finger across a screen quickly; using a trace like this allows for flicking sideways.

 <figure><img src="../.gitbook/assets/traceflick.gif" alt=""><figcaption></figcaption></figure>